This topic describes how to develop an SQL job in fully managed Flink and also describes the limits on the job development.

 - In the New Draft dialog box, configure the parameters of the job.
 The following table describes the

 Parameter Description Name The name of the job.Note The job name must be unique in the current project.
 Type The following file types are supported by streaming jobs and batch jobs:

 Deployment Target The cluster in which the job is deployed.
 You must select a cluster type before you can select a cluster.
 The following cluster types are supported:

-You can also click the icon next to an existing folder to create a subfolder.
+You can click the icon to the right of an existing folder to create a subfolder.

 - Click OK.

--- Create the source table datagen_source.
-CREATE TEMPORARY TABLE datagen_source( name VARCHAR ) WITH ( 'connector' = 'datagen' ); -- Create the result table blackhole_sink.
-CREATE TEMPORARY TABLE blackhole_sink( name VARCHAR ) with ( 'connector' = 'blackhole' ); -- Insert data from the source table datagen_source into the result table blackhole_sink.
+-- Create a source table named datagen_source.
+CREATE TEMPORARY TABLE datagen_source( name VARCHAR ) WITH ( 'connector' = 'datagen' ); -- Create a result table named blackhole_sink.
+CREATE TEMPORARY TABLE blackhole_sink( name VARCHAR ) WITH ( 'connector' = 'blackhole' ); -- Insert data from the source table datagen_source into the result table blackhole_sink.
 INSERT INTO blackhole_sink SELECT name from datagen_source;

-- Failure Rate: JobManager is restarted if the number of failures within the specified interval of time exceeds the upper limit.
+- Failure Rate: JobManager is restarted if the number of failures within the specified interval exceeds the upper limit.